List of Serie A players with 100 or more goals

 Silvio Piola has scored the most goals in Serie A.

 This is a list of players who scored over 100 goals in Serie A, Italy's top flight football league, during its history starting from the 1929–30 season.
 Giuseppe Meazza was the first player to reach both 100 and 200 goals in Serie A. Since the 1948–49 Serie A season, Silvio Piola has headed the list.
-Goran Pandev was the oldest player to reach the hundred goal milestone at the age of 37 years 268 days.
+Goran Pandev was the oldest player to reach the hundred goal milestone at the age of 37 years and 268 days.

 The most recent player to score their hundredth goal in Serie A was Lautaro Martínez on 26 February 2024.
-Of the active players still in Serie A, Dušan Vlahović is closest to making the list with 89 goals.
+Of the active players still in Serie A, Giovanni Simeone is closest to making the list with 84 goals.